cnord/doc-security-center/english/07-personnel-manager.md

 ## guards

-!["Guards" tab][id-07-11]
+\imgcapt{img/empman-02.png}{"Guards" tab}

 On the "Guards" tab it is possible to edit the list of guards that are used in the Security Center software.

 To save the changes made on this tab, the user shall have the "Edit Groups" permission for the "Personnel manager" module.

 ## Computers

-!["Computers" tab][id-07-12]
+\imgcapt{img/empman-03.png}{"Computers" tab}

 The "Computers" tab is intended to manage the list of computers on which the network workplaces of the Security Center software are allowed, and to manage the list of sites available on these computers.